 How common is food poisoning?

-Who is affected by food poisoning?
+Who gets food poisoning?

 Symptoms and Causes

-How do people get food poisoning?
+How do you get food poisoning?

-- Washed thoroughly.
+- Washed well.

 - Handled in a sanitary way.